 In any cases where you need additional equipment in your accommodation you will be asked to provide medical evidence and we advise that you contact DAS well in advance of your arrival as items may need to be ordered.

 N.B.
 The Accommodation Office will only provide equipment for your accommodation if it is considered to be a reasonable adjustment and where there is adequate supporting medical evidence.
 In some cases you may be required to apply for items through other means such as the Disabled Student’s Allowance.

 There are several rooms which have been specially adapted to be suitable for either a wheelchair user or a student with mobility difficulties and have a range of adaptations for a variety of requirements ranging from en-suite or specially adapted communal wet-rooms, lowered surfaces and appliances and specialist-equipment such as hoists and shower-chairs.

-Can request a room adapted with a hearing package which includes a flashing fire alarm and a rumble pillow.
+You can request a room adapted with a hearing package which includes a flashing fire alarm and a rumble pillow.

 Accommodation for personal carers

-The student will need to ensure that the cost of the carer’s room can be met.
+You will need to ensure that the cost of the carer’s room can be met.
 Home fee-paying students may be able to reclaim the cost from their home area Social Services Department, or the Local Authority.

 Non-first year students

-Students currently living in halls of residence that meet the above criteria and who have previously registered with the university will be automatically invited to register and rebook accommodation in January.
+Students currently living in halls of residence that meet the above criteria and who have previously registered with the university will be automatically invited to register and rebook accommodation from January.
 If you feel that you meet the above criteria but are either not currently in halls or did not receive the email, you will need to provide us with medical evidence stating how you meet the relevant criteria so that we can assess your application to live in halls.